Daytona Beach Travel Guide

 Daytona Beach © Pat Williams

-With so much to do on the beach, it is difficult to find the time and motivation to move off it, but those who do are greeted with numerous recreational facilities and attractions in the string of towns along the intracoastal waterway and on the mainland.
+With so much to do on the beach, it is difficult to find the motivation to move off it.
+Those who do are greeted with numerous recreational facilities and attractions in the string of towns along the intracoastal waterway and on the mainland.
+Try truly adventurous Floridian cuisine, like fried gator tail, and shrimp and scallop pie at one of the many restaurants along the Halifax River.
+Visit the home of John D. Rockefeller or the ruins of the first steam-powered sugar mill in Florida to understand the city's history.
 From archaeological sites to mini-golf, museums to haunted houses, and planetariums to chocolate factories, there is never a dull moment in Daytona Beach.
-Best of all, Daytona Beach is within easy day-trip distance of Orlando with its thrilling Walt Disney World, Sea World, Universal Studios and Epcot Center, to name only a few of the city's world-famous attractions.
-Also just an hour's drive away is the Kennedy Space Center.
-Little wonder that this versatile vacation hub receives an estimated eight million visitors a year.

 We are looking for contributors for our Daytona Beach travel guide.
 If you are a local, a regular traveller to Daytona Beach or a travel professional with time to contribute and answer occasional forum questions, please contact us.